 So you've fried your hair.
-You got a little crazy with the curling iron, you stayed out in the sun for days on end or your colorist went overboard dying your black hair platinum.
-Maybe you put a perm atop a coloring job and fried your hair that way.
-In any case, if your hair feels like straw, it's fried.
-But the good news is: there's relief.
+You got a little crazy with the curling iron, you stayed out in the sun for days on end, or maybe your colorist went overboard dying your black hair platinum.
+In any case, even if your hair feels like straw, the good news is: There's relief.

 Option #1: The Simple Fix

-You need a deep conditioner, stat.
+Deep conditioner is your new best friend, well, at least in your haircare routine.
 Look for a product that contains keratin and is labeled for dry, damaged hair.
 Run product throughout hair and leave on for several minutes.
-The product will absorb into your hair shaft and soften your hay-like strands.
+The product will absorb into your hair shaft and help soften hay-like strands.
+Take your shower conditioning a step further by placing a plastic cap on and letting the steam do its thing.

-The time it takes: about 10 minutes, not including the shower.
-We suggest deep conditioning twice a week the first couple weeks, then continue once a week.
+We suggest deep conditioning twice a week the first couple of weeks, then continuing once a week.

 Refrain from washing your hair every day to prevent stripping it of its natural oils.
 If you take a shower but opt not to wash your hair, protect your hair with a shower cap.